NivixX/NDatabase/readme.md

 NDatabase is a lightweight and easy to use
 [key-value store](https://en.wikipedia.org/wiki/Key%E2%80%93value_database) style database framework mainly aimed for minecraft servers and is multi-platform (currently supporting Bukkit / Spigot servers).
 It can be used as a plugin so you can install it once and use it everywhere without having to configure a database and duplicate connection pool each time you develop a new plugin.
-The API provide a fluent way to handle Async data fetch and server main thread callback with [async to sync](#async-to-sync) mechanism.
-NDatabase can support multiple databases (currently MySQL and In-memory implementation).
+The API provide a fluent way to handle Async data fetch and server main thread callback with [async to sync](#fluent-async-to-sync-API) mechanism.
+NDatabase can support multiple databases (currently MySQL, SQLite, and In-memory implementation).
 NDatabase can support java 8 from 18 and higher and all minecraft server version (tested from 1.8 to 1.19+).

 ## How does it work & API usage
-If you want to use NDatabase for your minecraft server, you can install it as a plugin easily, see [installation & quickstart](#async-to-sync).
+If you want to use NDatabase for your minecraft server, you can install it as a plugin easily, see [installation & quickstart](#installation-quickstart-usage).
 When NDatabase is running on your server, Creating the schema and repository for your data model is very easy, you can actually do that with one line of code.